Code-Institute-Submissions/MS2-remoteworking-london/README.md

     - I want to see what other listings are offering in order to learn more about the site users and tailor my listing content accordingly.
 - #### Site owner
     - As the site owner, I want to ensure that information is accurate and user feedback is received, to improve value to the user.
-    - I want users to share the site content with others to drive traffic to site.

 <br>